Arab–Khazar wars: Khazars

 The Khazars followed a strategy common to their nomadic predecessors; their raids might reach deep into the South Caucasus, Mesopotamia and Anatolia, but they were, according to historian Peter B. Golden, not aimed at conquest.
-Rather, Golden writes, they were "typical of nomads testing the defenses of their sedentary neighbors" and a means of gathering booty, the acquisition and distribution of which was fundamental to tribal coalitions.
-According to Golden, for the Khazars the strategic stake of the conflict was control of the Caucasus passes.
+Instead, Golden notes they were "typical of nomads testing the defenses of their sedentary neighbors" and a means of gathering booty, the acquisition and distribution of which was fundamental to tribal coalitions.
+According to Golden, the strategic stake of the conflict for the Khazars was control of the Caucasus passes.
 According to historian Boris Zhivkov, on the other hand, the Khazars contested the extension of Arab rule over Albania.
 Zhivkov considers that the Khazars laid special claim to the province, based on the ephemeral control exercised there by the Western Turks after the last Byzantine–Sasanian war.

 The sources do not provide details of the composition or tactics of Khazar armies, and the names of Khazar commanders are rarely recorded.
 Although the Khazars adopted elements of the civilizations to their south and possessed towns, they remained a tribal, semi-nomadic power.
 Like other steppe societies originating in Central Asia, they practised a mobile form of warfare and relied on skilled, hardy cavalry.
-The rapid movements and sudden attacks and counterattacks of the Khazar cavalry are emphasized in the medieval sources.
+The rapid movements and sudden attacks and counterattacks of the Khazar cavalry are emphasized in medieval sources.
 In the few detailed descriptions of pitched battles, the Khazar cavalry launch the opening attacks.
 Heavy (cataphract) cavalry is not recorded in the sources, but archaeological evidence attests to the use of heavy armour for riders and (possibly) horses.
 The presence of Khazar infantry must be assumed (especially during siege operations), although it is also not explicitly mentioned.
 Modern historians point to the use of advanced siege machines as evidence that Khazar military sophistication was equal to that of other contemporary armies.
 The less-rigidly organized, semi-nomadic nature of the Khazar state also worked to their advantage against the Arabs, as they lacked a permanent administrative centre, whose loss would paralyze the government and force them to surrender.

 The Khazar army was composed of Khazar troops and those of vassal princes and allies.
 Its overall size is unclear, and references to 300,000 men in the invasion of 730 are clearly exaggerated.
-Historian Igor Semyonov observes that the Khazars "never entered into battle without having a numerical advantage" over their Arab opponents, which often forced the latter to withdraw.
+Historian Igor Semyonov observes the Khazars "never entered into battle without having a numerical advantage" over their Arab opponents, which often forced the latter to withdraw.
 According to Semyonov, this attests to the Khazars' skill in logistics and their ability to gather accurate information about their opponents' movements, the layout of the country, and the condition of roads.